This article talks about tides, types of tides, How do tides work, What causes tides, characteristics of tides – for UPSC.

 - When a tide enters the narrow and shallow estuary of a river, the front of the tidal wave appears to be vertical owing to the piling up of water of the river against the tidal wave and the friction of the river bed.

 - In India, tidal bores are common in the Hooghly river.
-Most powerful tidal bores occur in the Qiantang River in China.
+The most powerful tidal bores occur in the Qiantang River in China.

 - The name ‘bore’ is because of the sound the tidal current makes when it travels through narrow channels.